 Want the Best Business Internet?
 8 Criteria Your ISP Should Meet

-When you lose internet connection at home, it’s annoying, right?
-Having your Breaking Bad marathon on Netflix interrupted by the "frozen screen" is not how anyone wants to spend their day off.
+Before we talk about the best business internet, picture this: You're watching Breaking Bad when all of a sudden, you see the wheel of death.
+Your internet connection has gone.
+Having your Netflix marathon interrupted by the "frozen screen" is not how anyone wants to spend their day off.

 Unreliable business internet could have serious repercussions on workforce productivity, customer service, and your customer experience, driving them away to the competition.
 To eliminate these issues, you need the best business internet service that you can afford.

 We have more ways to communicate with our colleagues and customers than ever before, but many of those communication avenues rely on the internet.
 Finding the best internet service isn’t easy.
 Companies will shout from the rooftops about how fast and cheap their internet is, but if we dig a little deeper, what’s more important is reliability, service level, and support.

 It can be tempting to sign up with the first big provider you find on a quick Google search, but smart business owners understand they need to make sure they’re getting the best business internet service at a fair price.
 Download and upload speeds, coverage, stability, bandwidth requirements, and security are all factors we’ll explore here.

 8 Criteria Your ISP Should Meet for the Best Business Internet Service

 This list is not exhaustive, but we believe these criteria are the most important things to consider when deciding who the best business internet provider is for your company.
 Your needs will be unique.
 If you need support, you don’t want to be dealing with long wait times, impersonal service, or hidden fees.